 Before they died, your loved one may have been:

-- A breadwinner who contributed a paycheck to the family finances
+- A breadwinner who contributed financial support to the family

 - A loving and cherished member of the family who contributed just by being present

 - A parent who guided children and provided them with support

 - A loving spouse who provided physical and emotional comfort for their spouse

 Family Members Who Can Recover in a Wrongful Death Case

 Each element of these damages gets a monetary value.
 Certain surviving family members can receive compensation for the loss of the loved one and the specific role they played.